QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 Blocking and Non-blocking Proxies
 =================================

+..
+Parts of this section read like they should be in the tutorial, as they do not deal with design but usage explanations.

 The RPC objects that run on other threads, in the same or other contexts, are controlled through their proxies.
-As shown before, these proxies are made to
+As shown before, these proxies call
 **_RpcThread._rpc_object** instances of RPC objects.
 The regular **QMI_RpcProxy** object calls are *blocking*, meaning that when a RPC call is made, it will not return until it is finished, blocking the thread of the object from handling other RPC calls in the meanwhile.
 The function
-``blocking_rpc_method_call`` is used and this creates a ``future`` object with **QMI_RpcFuture**.
-This object then sends the RPC request message for the method in question in the RPC call, and return the result or ``None`` of the call.
-Or exits with some exception.
+``blocking_rpc_method_call`` is used which creates a ``future`` object of type **QMI_RpcFuture**.
+This object then sends the RPC request message for the method in question in an RPC call, and returns either the result of the call, or ``None`` if the function does not return anything, or raises any exceptions raised in the RPC method.

-As some calls might have long execution times or get stuck in a loop or e.g. slow instrument response, the blocking of the RPC object might result in an overload of calls and a crash.
-For systems sensitive to this kinds of issues the proxy object has also ``rpc_nonblocking`` object as attribute, created by calling **QMI_RpcNonBlockingProxy** with the same ``context`` and ``descriptor`` inputs.
+As some calls might have long execution times due to getting stuck in a loop or slow instrument response times, the blocking of the RPC object might result in an overload of calls and a crash.
+For systems sensitive to these kinds of issues the proxy object has the ``rpc_nonblocking`` attribute, created by calling **QMI_RpcNonBlockingProxy** with the same ``context`` and ``descriptor`` inputs.
 Lets assume a proxy to an object is made with

 >>> proxy_instrument = qmi.get_instrument("context.instrument")